hrotovb001/zephyrcache/README.md

 ```

 ## etcd Lease Sequence
-Registering all nodes in etcd on startup enables critical features such as request forwarding and health monitoring. **Note: etcd represents a centralized point of failure in the current architecture.
-Future versions will migrate to a gossip-based protocol for decentralized membership management.**
+Registering all nodes in etcd on startup enables critical features such as request forwarding and health monitoring.

 ![etcd Lease Sequence](diagrams/etcd-lease-sequence/diagram.png)